-Motenko enters his fourth season at Allan Hancock College.
+Motenko enters his fifth season at Allan Hancock College.
 He is Head Coach Tyson Aye’s lead assistant coach.
 In addition to his basketball duties, he also implements the team's injury prevention and flexibility program.

 Prior to AHC, Motenko spent two years as the graduate assistant coach at Fresno State while the Bulldogs transitioned into the Mountain West Conference.
 He assisted Fresno State’s head coach Rodney Terry's staff with opponent scouting, video edits, academics, and youth camps.